 2. Plan Your Budget

-That means the amount of money you’re starting with is not all, the point is making sure you’re financially ready to invest and maintain the frequency of investing over time.
+That means the amount of money you’re starting with is not all.
+The point is to make sure you’re financially ready to invest and maintain the frequency of investing over time.

 Bear in mind that all investments, whether stocks, mutual funds, or real estate, have some level of risk.
 Thus, it’s crucial to establish an emergency fund before you start investing.
 This is a form of cash that is set aside to be available for quick withdrawal and is your safety net in case of a financial crunch.